Bencourt/gdaps2-2191-Team-C/doc/GameDesign.md

 ## Game Play
 	The gameplay is turn based movement and combat, with a limited set of moves and movement options.
 The goal of each level is to eliminate the monsters and proceed to the next level

+    the game is played on a level by level basis, where each level consists of a handful of rooms on a square tile grid. the rooms are connected through hallways that are one tile wide.
+The rooms that have not yet been visited by the player should not yet be visible to the player.
+Rooms that have not yet been visited by the player will spawn enemies randomly based on how many enemies there are in the level and how many rooms are undiscovered.

+    turn structure:
+        Player turn
+            player can:
+            - (stretch goal) change direction they're facing for an attack
+            - (stretch goal) look around the level
+            - one of the following
+                move one space in any direction (no diagonal movement through convex corners) use an item
+                attack

+        enemy turn
+            if the player is in the same room as the enemy:
+            - face the player
+            - one of the following:
+                move toward the player
+                attack if in range
+            if the player is in another room
+            - move randomly

+    The player gets minimal information about enemies possible low health indicator for enemies

 ### Game Modes
 	one mode, dungeon crawl

 ### Controls
-	arrow keys to move, z and x as accept and decline c to open menu, arrow keys to navigate menu
+	arrow keys to move, z and x as accept and decline c to open menu, arrow keys to navigate menu possible extra contols:

 ### Levels
 	minimum viable product- one static level